gvanderheide/discreteMarkovChain/README.rst

     4 0.166666666667
     5 0.166666666667

-We can do the same thing for a multi-dimensional random walk.
+Not unexpectedly, they are the same for each state.
+We can repeat this for a multi-dimensional random walk.
 Now we use the direct method.
-Here, we need to use numpy to define our transition function and we need to create the state space.
+Here, we need to use a transition function returning numpy arrays and we need to define a function that calculates the state space.

 ::